Tax deductible items your small business can claim

 What are tax deductions?

-Tax deductions are expenses the CRA lets you subtract from your business income, reducing the taxes you owe.
-The more legitimate deductions you claim, the less you pay in taxes.
+Tax deductions are business expenses the CRA allows you to subtract from your income, directly reducing the amount of tax you owe.
+The more eligible deductions you claim, the lower your tax bill.
+Track and claim every qualifying expense.

 What can I deduct for my small business?

-Deductible business expenses are costs necessary to operate and maintain your business.
+Deductible business expenses are costs necessary to operate your business that the CRA allows you to subtract from your income.
 To qualify, expenses must be reasonable and directly related to earning business income.

 Your deductible expenses fall into three main categories:

-• costs for your business location, such as rent, utilities, and property expenses
+- Location costs: expenses for your business premises, such as rent, utilities, and property maintenance

-• personal items used for business, such as vehicle mileage for deliveries
+- Mixed-use items: personal property used for business purposes, such as vehicle mileage for deliveries or a home office

 What are the most common tax deductions for small businesses?